zuplo/docs/docs/articles/web-crypto-apis.md

     is non-standard, note the following while using it:

     - Use `NODE-ED25519` as the algorithm and `namedCurve` parameters.
-    - Unlike NodeJS, Cloudflare will not support raw import of private keys.
+    - Unlike NodeJS, Cloudflare won't support raw import of private keys.
     - The algorithm implementation may change over time.
-While Cloudflare cannot guarantee it at this time, Cloudflare will strive to maintain backward compatibility and compatibility with NodeJS's behavior.
+While Cloudflare can't guarantee it at this time, Cloudflare will strive to maintain backward compatibility and compatibility with NodeJS's behavior.
 Any notable compatibility notes will be communicated in release notes and via this developer documentation.

-3.  <a name="footnote-3"></a> MD5 is not part of the WebCrypto standard but is supported in Cloudflare Workers for interacting with legacy systems that require MD5.
+3.  <a name="footnote-3"></a> MD5 isn't part of the WebCrypto standard but is supported in Cloudflare Workers for interacting with legacy systems that require MD5.
 MD5 is considered a weak algorithm.
-Do not rely upon MD5 for security.
+Don't rely upon MD5 for security.